Skip to main menu Skip to content Skip to footer

 Manage your own anxiety

-If your child isn’t feeling well, he may not be the only one feeling anxious.
+If your child isn’t feeling well, they may not be the only one feeling anxious.
 When kids are sick, it’s natural to be nervous, but it’s important to manage your anxiety in an appropriate way.

-“If you’re feeling anxious, or have questions that might not be appropriate to ask in front of your child, ask to speak to the doctor while your child is getting checked-in,” says Dr. Wiedermann “It will help your child stay calm and give you a chance to give the doctor a heads up about your concerns before the appointment begins.”
+“If you’re feeling anxious or have questions that might not be appropriate to ask in front of your child, ask to speak to the doctor while your child is getting checked in,” Dr. Wiedermann says.
+“It will help your child stay calm and give you a chance to give the doctor a heads up about your concerns before the appointment begins.”

 Help the doctor

-“As doctors we want our patients and their families to feel comfortable,” says Dr. Wiedermann , “and having feedback from parents can be very helpful.”
+“As doctors we want our patients and their families to feel comfortable,” Dr. Wiedermann says, “and having feedback from parents can be very helpful.”

 Some examples of useful feedback could be: